 This week we talk to Anna Mischke about insurance issues that affect Cambodia expats.
 If you’ve read the Move to Cambodia book, you’ll know that I’m a strong advocate of having good health insurance in Cambodia.
-Forte is Cambodia’s leading insurance company and a Move to Cambodia advertiser.
-They’re here to answer all of your questions about travel and health insurance (and why you need it).
+Anna works for one of Cambodia’s leading insurance company and is here to answer all of your questions about travel and health insurance (and why you need it).

 Why do expats in Cambodia need health insurance?

 “Health insurance is important no matter where you live, not only for expats, and not only in Cambodia!
 Unforeseen illness and accident that can be detrimental to finances, put a patient in debt, or even lead to death because of lack of coverage are only some of the reasons health insurance is an investment that someone should consider.